 We carried out linear mixed-effects modelling on 3 performance measures:

-• mean numeric grade (for A level, grades A* to E were converted to 6 to 1 respectively and U treated as 0 while for GCSE, grades on 9 to 1 scale were numeric and U was treated as 0)
+- mean numeric grade (for A level, grades A* to E were converted to 6 to 1 respectively and U treated as 0 while for GCSE, grades on 9 to 1 scale were numeric and U was treated as 0)

-• probability of attaining A level grade A and above / GCSE grade 7 and above
+- probability of attaining A level grade A and above / GCSE grade 7 and above

-• probability of attaining A level grade C and above / GCSE grade 4 and above
+- probability of attaining A level grade C and above / GCSE grade 4 and above

-The analysis also controlled for background information about the student that the entry belonged to.
+Each analysis took exam entry as the unit of analysis and aimed to model the relationship, in a particular year, between an entry’s numeric grade or probability of attaining the grades listed above or higher, and background information about the student that the entry belonged to.
 The full model specification can be found in Appendix D, along with a full list of model variables and their definitions in Appendix A. Interactions were not included in the models.

 Using this modelling we can estimate the result for an ‘average’ entry, that is, an entry by a student who was in the reference category of every one of the background variables.
 In numeric grade analyses, we estimate the grade an average entry would receive.
 In grade probability analyses, we estimate the probability that an average entry would be awarded the key grade or above in question.

 We can also estimate the size of the difference in outcome between a particular group and the reference group after controlling for effects of other background variables.
-For example, in the analysis on the probability of attaining grade A and above in A level in 2018, on the gender variable, an estimate of 0.0341 for male suggests that after controlling for other background variables, in 2018 male students were, on average, 3.41 percentage points more likely to achieve a grade A or above than female students (the reference category of the gender variable).
-Variation of these group estimates from the models covering each of the 6 years tells us how that group’s results relative to the relevant reference group have changed across the 6 years.
-There is some degree of uncertainty present in any estimation arising from modelling, so to aid interpretation, 95% confidence intervals are presented in bar graphs below.
-For further information of how the confidence intervals were generated, see Appendix E.
+For example, in the analysis on the probability of attaining grade A and above in A level in 2018, on the sex variable, an estimate of 0.0338 for male suggests that after controlling for other background variables, in 2018 male students were, on average, 3.38 percentage points more likely to achieve a grade A or above than female students (the reference category of the sex variable).
+Variation of these group estimates from the models covering each of the 7 years tells us how that group’s results relative to the relevant reference group have changed across the 7 years.

 Notable change criteria

-Step 1: identify subgroups whose relative outcome differences were not significantly different from zero (at 5% level of significance) in any year and exclude them from further consideration.
+Step 1: identify subgroups whose relative outcome differences were not statistically significantly different from zero (at 5% level of significance) in any year and exclude them from further consideration.
 This step identifies the subgroups that showed no difference in any year relative to the reference group and those whose estimates consistently had large standard errors and confidence intervals, suggesting the groups were too small in size and/or had much variability within the subgroup, making it hard for their relative outcome difference to be estimated reasonably precisely.

 Vocational and Technical Qualifications Methodology